pygame/pygame/docs/reST/ref/mask.rst

    | :sl:`Creates a mask by thresholding Surfaces`
    | :sg:`from_threshold(Surface, color, threshold = (0,0,0,255), othersurface = None, palette_colors = 1) -> Mask`

-   This is a more featureful method of getting a Mask from a Surface.
+   This is a more-featureful method of getting a Mask from a Surface.
 If supplied with only one Surface, all pixels within the threshold of the supplied color are set in the Mask.
 If given the optional othersurface, all pixels in Surface that are within the threshold of the corresponding pixel